ismet55555/yojenkins/docs/source/contribute.md

 ## Unit Testing

 Currently, there are no unit tests.
-This is a big tech debt of this project and caused mainly by the we mainly focused on the development of `yojenkins` and its various features.
+This big tech debt is mainly caused by the the focus so far being on the development of `yojenkins` and its various features.

 However, the outline of a unit test framework is in place.
 The directory `tests` holds the outline of a [`pytest`](https://docs.pytest.org/) framework.